-This is a major oversight.
-For all its recent political difficulties, Honduras has a wealth of stunning places to visit, most of which are yet to be tainted too heavily by the tourist development brush.
-From beautiful beach destinations to historical monuments, there’s plenty to keep the backpacker entertained in this troubled country.
+This is a significant oversight.
+For all its recent political difficulties, Honduras has many stunning places to visit, most of which are yet to be tainted too heavily by the tourist development brush.

 The Bay Islands